Tommy-Ren/1800_202330_BBY12/README.md

 List team members and/or short bio's here...
 * Dominic Cheung dcheung71@my.bcit.ca - Hi, I am a beginner programmer.
 Excited to learn Javascript.
 * Maksim Sadreev msadreev@my.bcit.ca
 * Tommy Ren tren7@my.bcit.ca - Hi, I am Tommy.
 I want to improve my English speaking and listening.
+Tommy is an international student.

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.